'A MONDAY IN KABUL'

-Normally people only see Kabul in the news when another explosion has taken part.
-But what is life like in Kabul on a afternoon when nothing is happening?
+Normally people only see Kabul on TV when another explosion has taken part.
+But what is life like on a regular monday afternoon when nothing is happening?

 Together with my partner Philip Brink, I went to Kabul with only one question for the inhabitants: what is your favourite place of the city?
-This question led us on an exciting journey throughout the city.
+This question led us on a journey through the city.

 Our personal motivation

 Just like in one of my former series, Baghdad Today, I wanted to show the humans of a country in conflict.
-Not to shock viewers, but to evoke feelings of empathy and recognition.
+Not to shock viewers, but to evoke feelings of empathy.

-As long as we lost our human feelings for each other, world politics have a free play to do what ever they want.
-It is my personal believe that when we get past the ‘we against them’ way of thinking, the truth hits us harder than ever before: These are the people who have to live in a chaotic country who became a toy in the world politics of war and money, but the people in this series have just as little to do with politics as you and me.
+Losing empathy gives world politics a free play to do whatever they want.
+It is my personal belief that when people start recognizing each other again, the reality hits them harder than ever before: these are the people who have to live in a country who became a toy in world politics, warlords, drugs and money.
+But the people in this series have just as little to do with politics as you and me.

 No part of this publication may be reproduced or transmitted in any form or by any mean, without prior permission in writing from the photographer.